How To Start Lifestyle Blogging For Free

-If you’ve taken your own photos then this is the time to add them.
+If you’ve taken your own photos, then this is the time to add them.

 Do this by uploading your photos using the “add media” tab at the top of your blog post, make sure that you fill in the “alt text” boxes with a relevant title for your photos as this will help them show up in a google search.

 If you are not using your own photos you will need to use images from a stock photo source, there are

-I used free images when I first started blogging, but I have heard about cases where some bloggers have not been able to prove where their images have come from and have been taken to court sued by fraudsters.
+I used free images when I first started blogging, but I had heard about cases where some bloggers had not been able to prove where their photographs had come from and were sued by fraudsters.

 To give your posts a chance of being seen on the internet and to get lots of traffic (visitors) to your blog you need to have good SEO

 To enable you to get an excellent SEO ranking (to improve your posts showing up on google) you are advised to add a few things at this stage to your blog.

 Outbound links: These are links to other sites that you recommend such as a favourite website which is relevant to your post, or your favourite lifestyle bloggers, article or reference source.
 It is better for your blog if you link to blogs who are more established than yours. so aim for high quality links and backlinks.